ovh/docs/pages/account/api/apiv2/guide.en-gb.md

 The first approach is the one used by the current API: [https://eu.api.ovh.com/v1](https://eu.api.ovh.com/v1){.external}.

 The APIv2 uses the resource-centric approach, which makes it easier to use *as-code*, particularly with tools like [Terraform](https://www.terraform.io){.external}.
-This operation also abstracts all the complexity of the process of transforming a resource from one state to another since it is the responsibility of the API and not the client.
+This operation also abstracts all the complexity of the process of transforming a resource from one state to another since it is the responsibility of the API and not the customer.

 ### Asynchronous management and events